 }

-The implementation of state residence time dependency is slightly more involved than simulation time dependency.
-As described above, dependence on state residence occurs in applications where transition probabilities or rewards depend on the time spent in a given state.
-To account for state residence dependency, we expand the number of states with as many transient states as the number of cycles required for state residency.
-These transient states are often called \emph{tunnel} states, where the cohort stays for only one cycle in each tunnel state and either transitions to the next tunnel state or completely exits the tunnel.
-The total number of states for a cSTM with tunnels is \(n_{S_\text{tunnels}}\) and equals \(n_S + n_{\text{tunnels}} - 1\), where \(n_{\text{tunnels}}\) is the total number of times a health state needs to be expanded for.
-We subtract one because one of the original states is expanded to a tunnel state.
+The implementation of state-residence time dependence is more involved than simulation-time dependence.
+To account for state-residence time dependence, we expand the state of interest with as many transient states as the number of cycles required to track the history of the cohort in that state.
+For example, if a transition rate decreases over the first three cycles spent in a state and then is constant from the fourth cycle onward, four transient states would be needed for that state.
+These transient states are often called \emph{tunnel} states, where the cohort resides in each transient state for exactly one cycle, after which they either exit the tunnel or transition to the next tunnel state.
+The total number of states for a cSTM with tunnels is \(n_{S_\text{tunnels}} = n_S + n_{\text{tunnels}} - 1\), where \(n_{\text{tunnels}}\) is the total number of times a health state needs to be expanded to capture the relevant residence-time dependence.
+We subtract one because the original state is replaced by the \(n_{\text{tunnels}}\) tunnel states.
 The transition probability matrix also needs to be expanded to incorporate these additional transient states, resulting in a transition probability matrix of dimensions \(n_{S_\text{tunnels}} \times n_{S_\text{tunnels}}\).
-If the transition probabilities are also dependent on simulation time, as described in the previous section, we add a third dimension such that the dimensions will become \(n_{S_\text{tunnels}} \times n_{S_\text{tunnels}} \times n_T\).
-As state residence time dependency extends in more health states, the total number of health states will increase, causing what has been referred to as ``state explosion''.
-Table \ref{tab:Timedep-cSTM-components-table} describes the core components of time-dependent cSTMs and their suggested R code names.
+If the transition probabilities are also dependent on simulation time, as described in the previous section, we need to expand to a 3-dimensional transition array, with dimensions \(n_{S_\text{tunnels}} \times n_{S_\text{tunnels}} \times n_T\).